philipdavey/vhdl_portfolio/AES/READ_ME.md

 ## Decryption:

 This process decrypts the ciphertext back into its original plaintext.
+The Decryption process uses the inverse operations of those mentioned in Encryption.
+The Round Keys are also used in an opposite order to that of Encryption.
 Descriptions of the various rounds used during Decryption can be seen below:

 #### Inverse Initial Round: